csbuja/testingCGReadme/README.md

-OpenCG – Counting Grids for Unsupervised Document Analysis
+OpenCG: Counting Grids for Unsupervised Document Analysis
 ==================================
 OpenCG is machine learning system for understanding and exploring natural language.
 The system ships with an oﬀ-the-shelf implementation of training a counting grid model.
 It also includes visualization software to explore text data using the model.